 These components work together to provide a flexible, scalable, and cost-effective way for developing a cloud architecture for an application.

 How to develop an effective cloud migration strategy?
-Read the practical advice in our blog post Cloud Migration Strategy Must-Do’s: Preparation, Migration, and Maintenance
+Read the practical advice in our blog post Guide to Cloud Migration Strategy Process

 Cloud architecture is massively different from on-premise architecture, which is limited by location and device dependency, performance and capacity constraints, vulnerability to manmade and natural disasters, and maintenance challenges.
 No wonder Gartner estimates that global spending on the cloud could reach almost $600 billion by the end of 2023.